Sofia Coppola: Stage direction

 In 2017, before Coppola started pre-production on The Beguiled, she was asked by Italian state broadcaster Rai Com from All'Opera to direct their latest production of La traviata.
 La traviata is a three act opera by Giuseppe Verdi set to an Italian libretto by Francesca Maria Piave.
 This Coppola-directed production was filmed for broadcast in Germany and France by Arte/ZDF, using multiple state-of-the art 4k cameras and up to 100 microphones.
 Coppola said in an interview she "could not turn down the project" with designer and fashion icon Valentino Garavani designing the costumes for this 15 show run of La traviata.
 Discussing her modern take on this classic story Coppola says "I wanted to bring out the personal side of the French courtesan, the party girl used to the social scene.
 It's a very feminine world that I love".

 This was the first stage production Coppola directed.
 Coppola discusses how Valentino "really motivated me to take a chance and do something that was scary for me and very unfamiliar," and promised a "traditional" production that could nevertheless be appreciated by those who are not opera connoisseurs.
 Rome Opera House Director Carlo Fuortes said in an interview ticket sales had exceeded 1.2 million euros (1.35 million dollars), a record for the establishment.

 All fifteen shows nearly sold out before opening night.
 It was the biggest box office success since the Teatro dell'Opera Di Roma opened in 1880.

-Art

-Coppola sits on the board for Gagosian Gallery.
+Criticisms